22 Bold and Beautiful Celebrity Afros That Helped Define Black History

 Jill Scott

-At the 59th Annual Grammy Awards, singer Jill Scott wore her afro with black jeweled accent and a pair of dangling earrings to match.
+At the 59th Annual Grammy Awards, singer Jill Scott wore her Afro with a black jeweled accent and a pair of dangling earrings to match.

 Photo: